In the first few weeks (and sometimes months) after getting your breast implants it's totally normal to experience some pain and discomfort.

 I've heard of some women experiencing post-op discomfort beyond the first few months of healing, but you really shouldn't have any pain that lasts longer than a few months after surgery.

 The process your body goes through to recover from surgery, and get used to your implants, can at times be painful.
-We all experience pain differently so be sure to follow your surgeon’s post-op instructions and stay on top of your pain management.
+We all experience pain differently so be sure to follow your plastic surgeon's post-op instructions and stay on top of your pain management.

 Sometimes It's Hard To Be A Woman